There are many leadership styles just as there are many situations that require leadership.

 Leaders are, when all is said and done, human beings.
 They are burdened by all the frailties and flaws that have hampered humans since the beginning of time.
 Just as leaders must acknowledge that their supporters are human, they must also acknowledge that they are just as likely make mistakes.
 It is the human aspect of leading and leadership that makes it seem so complex.

-Today’s guest contributor is Ivan Serrano, a business, finance and social media journalist living in Northern California.
+Today’s guest contributor is Ivan Serrano, a business, finance and social media journalist living in Northern California who specializes in leadership styles and development.

 Image sources before quote: Shutterstock | http://www.shutterstock.com/pic-131437046/stock-photo-fishes-in-group-leadership-concept.html?src=QXVycNt7–RuyO-FbvnHLQ-1-3&ws=1 | http://www.shutterstock.com/pic-94604302/stock-photo-missed-turne.html?src=&ws=1